OSSAfrica/Governance/CODE_OF_CONDUCT.md

 1. Submitted via pull request to this repository
 2. Reviewed by the Core Team and community members
 3. Subject to a public comment period of at least 14 days
-4. Approved by [GOVERNANCE_BODY] before implementation
+4. Approved by OpenSSF BEAR before implementation

 Community members will be notified of any changes through official communication channels.